Format of Gwyddion Files

 An object consists of three parts (in the following order):

-• Type name, stored as a NUL-terminated string of ASCII characters.
-This is the type name in GObject type system.
+1. Type name, stored as a NUL-terminated string of ASCII characters.
+In a Gwyddion file this is the type name in GObject type system.
+Generally the name should be a valid C identifier.

-• Component list.
+3. Component list.
 Components are named parts of object data, each of particular data type: an atomic type, an array of atomic types, or again an object.
-They are stored in no particular order.
+They are stored in no particular order and file readers must not assume any specific component order.

 Components